bpesquet/gym-rdm/README.md

 ## About

 This project uses [pygame](https://www.pygame.org) to animate a set of dots in a more or less random fashion, implementing the Random Dot Kinematogram (RDK) psychophysics task.
-The dot animation algorithm is inspired by [this repository](https://github.com/TimoFlesch/pygame_rdk).
+The animation algorithm is inspired by [this repository](https://github.com/TimoFlesch/pygame_rdk).

 The dot motion code is wrapped into a [Gymnasium](https://gymnasium.farama.org/) environment.
 Autonomous agents can be trained to recognize the main dot motion pattern through Reinforcement Learning.